AliArgonaut/0.ActivityLog/0-Purpose.md

 [PURPOSE]
 My plan is to work on one project every day.
-I will make one entry for each project, titling it with the date I started the project.
+I will make one entry for each project, titling it with the name of the project it refers to.
 I will not move on to another project, and thus another entry, until I complete the first.

 But why publish this activity log on GitHub?